 Charting Change - Two year public art commission

-ANNOUNCEMENT: Lead artist on two year public art project Charting Change
+Lead artist on two year public art project Charting Change for the University of Bristol's new Temple Quarter building

-It is a real honour to have been selected for this commission, building on my long term interests in urban change and social practice and drawing on my own methodologies for creative engagement and placemaking.
+It is a real honour to have been selected for this commission, building on my long term interests in women's labour, urban change and social practice and drawing on my own methodologies for creative engagement and placemaking.

 Find out more at public-art.bristol.ac.uk